 Read on for expert advice on the most pressing Software as a Service challenges.

 What do organizations need in order to achieve efficient, worry-free SaaS monitoring?

-One of the biggest Software as a Service challenges is that service delivery is expected in real-time, while being distributed across many different locations.
+One of the biggest SaaS challenges is that service delivery is expected in real-time, while being distributed across many different locations.
 And on top of that, much of the technology within these disparate locations is now virtualized.